-In accordance with United States generally accepted accounting principles ("GAAP"), we performed an assessment of recoverability on our software development costs, which is impacted by estimates and assumptions of future revenue and expenses for these products, as well as other factors such as changes in product technologies.
-We determined that the estimated undiscounted cash flows is greater than the asset carrying value, and there were no impairment triggers as of December 31, 2018.
+In accordance with GAAP, we performed an assessment of recoverability on our software development costs, which is impacted by estimates and assumptions of future revenue and expenses for these products, as well as other factors such as changes in product technologies.
+We determined that the estimated undiscounted cash flows is greater than the asset carrying value, and there were no impairment triggers as of December 31, 2019.